 How to get to Alibijaban Island:

-Ride a bus bound for Lucena.
+Alternatively, you can take a bus to Lucena.
 There are buses at Cubao-EDSA, Buendia-Taft, and Alabang, among other places.
 From Lucena, ride a van or bus to San Andres.
 Total travel time from Manila is around seven hours or more.
 Walk or ride a side car to San Andres port and then a boat to the island.
 Boat ride usually takes less than 30 minutes.
 Those traveling alone or in a small group have usually succeeded asking to ride with a local boatman, at a fee usually of P100 each.
 But, if you have a big group, better to rent a boat.

 Alibijaban tour guide and homestay:

-I highly recommend Ronnel Lirasan ( +639995733706) and his family, as we experienced warmth and overwhelming hospitality.
-Their homestay prices are also lower than usual (P500 for rooms instead of P700), and they also give free water for bathing.
-Water is usually P10 per pail.
+I highly recommend Ronnel Lirasan ( +63999-5733706) and his family, as we experienced warmth and overwhelming hospitality.
+Their homestay prices are also quite low and affordable (P1000 for rooms good for 4), and they go the extra mile when it comes to preparing food, offering fresh catch from the island if available too.

 Sample budget and expenses:

-Boat to and from Alibijaban Island – P1,900
+Boat to and from Alibijaban Island – P2,500 (good for 15 people.
+Boat rates start at P600 for 2 people)

 Boat to sand bar and mangroves – P500 (Tip: You can actually walk across the island to see the sand bar and mangroves.
 But, if you want to go around the island via boat, snorkel, and swim in clear waters reminiscent of swimming pools but in the middle of the sea, I recommend taking the boat.
 At P500, it’s not a bad price)